Preventing Canine Heatstroke: Important Tips for Dog Owners

 Explore shade-filled hiking trails

-If you enjoy outdoor activities with your dog, consider exploring shade-filled hiking trails during cooler times of the day.
-Look for trails that have ample tree or natural shade to protect your dog from excessive heat.
+If you enjoy outdoor activities with your dog, consider shade-filled hiking trails during cooler times of the day.
+Look for trails that have ample tree cover or natural shade to protect your dog from excessive heat.
 These trails offer a scenic and enjoyable experience while reducing the risk of heatstroke.

 Attend dog-friendly events in cooler times